wuduhren/cloud-function-datastore-tutorial/README.md

 # Overview
 In this tutorial, we are going to save a log to Datastore without deploying a server.
 A server-less log system!
 Think about how we can apply it to other services, we can pretty much do anything server-less!

 Cloud Function is a light-weight solution to deploy your service, especially when your need is simple.
-Datastore can handle large amount of non relational data with relatively low price.
+Datastore can handle large amount of non-relational data with relatively low price.
 Most of all, both of them have an user-friendly web console.

 Since Google Cloud Platform hasn't release the Cloud function's implementation of datastore, I decided to write a tutorial how to do it.